 January has flown by much quicker than expected (as it seems to do each and every year!) and you’re headed to the French capital.
 What next?
-What’s on in the French capital?
+What’s on in the French capital this month?
 Well, here’s your complete guide to Paris in February, including where to go, what to see, and what to eat!

 Why you should visit Paris in February